Skip to content

 # Only provided fields are updated

-Return the created or updated entity by querying the view inside the function:
+Return the created or updated entity by querying the view inside the function and embedding it in mutation_response:

--- Return the newly created post from the view
+-- Return the newly created post via mutation_response

 @fraiseql.mutation(sql_source="fn_create_post")